-Although most consider direct resident care to be the predominant discipline of work within senior care facilities, non-care activities such as documenting, searching for, fussing with, and transporting equipment consume a significant portion of non-care staff time.
+Although most consider direct resident care to be the predominant discipline of work within senior care communities, non-care activities such as documenting, searching for, fussing with, and transporting equipment consume a significant portion of non-care staff time.
 Furthermore, equipment purchasing, rental, and maintenance decisions are more often made according to a perceived need.

-As wheelchairs, walkers, monitors, pumps, and other mobile equipment are moved and shared about a facility, they become prone to human error, most commonly loss, hoarding, misuse, and theft, creating a couple of problems:
+As wheelchairs, walkers, monitors, pumps, and other mobile equipment are moved and shared about a community, they become prone to human error, most commonly loss, hoarding, misuse, and theft, creating a couple of problems:

-RTLS enables senior care facilities to better distribute and keep on top of their moving equipment and assets.
+RTLS enables senior care communities to better distribute and keep on top of their moving equipment and assets.
 This ability increases overall equipment use by 20%, helps staff more quickly locate needed items, directs more staff time back into resident care activities, and, in turn, significantly increases staff productivity and efficacy of healthcare processes.
 Real-time tracking also diminishes capital expenses associated with loss and theft, as theft alone is currently estimated to cost upwards of $3.9 billion annually in U.S. healthcare.

-More substantially, facilities gain objective insight into their equipment inventories and use patterns.
+More substantially, communities gain objective insight into their equipment inventories and use patterns.
 On average, in hospital settings, RTLS highlights an equipment excess of 10 - 20% more than required, enabling facilities to save significant amounts in equipment rentals and purchasing.
 Equipment use data can also help facilities more accurately determine their equipment condition, reducing maintenance and repairs by as much as 80% through more informed decision-making.